 Roanoke Man Sentenced on Child Pornography Charges

-The investigation of the case was conducted by the Federal Bureau of Investigation and the Virginia Attorney General’s Office.
-Assistant United States Attorney Charlene Day and Special Assistant United States Attorney Thomas Johnstone of the Virginia Attorney General’s Office are prosecuting the case for the United States.
+The investigation of the case was conducted by the Southern Virginia Internet Crimes Against Children Task Force, the Bedford County Sheriff’s Office and U.S. Customs Enforcement, Department of Homeland Security.
+Assistant United States Attorney Charlene R. Day is prosecuting the case for the United States.